-Limited-enrollment classes in anthropology, art, biology, chemistry, economics, health, history, literature and languages, mathematics, philosophy, political science, psychology, and sociology.
-All of these courses satisfy core curriculum requirements, depending on the student's major.

-- Special honor seminars with an interdisciplinary focus.
+- 1. Limited-enrollment classes in anthropology, art, biology, chemistry, economics, health, history, literature and languages, mathematics, philosophy, political science, psychology, and sociology.
+All of these courses satisfy core curriculum requirements, depending on the student's major. - 2.
+Special honor seminars with an interdisciplinary focus.
 These explore a wide range of interesting, controversial, and timely issues.
 These seminars can satisfy elective credit in a variety of major degree programs. - 3.
 Honors Fora, a series of discussions and lectures led by faculty, visiting scholars, and distinguished members of the community.

 The University Honors Program also sponsors the Honors Student Association, open to all students with a grade point average of 3.0.
 The Honors Program is affiliated with the National Collegiate Honors Council, the Southern Regional Honors Council, and the Georgia Honors Council.
 These affiliations afford wide opportunity for travel to academic conventions and conferences.
-Application forms and additional information about the Honors Program can be found at the VSU Honors House, 2 Brookwood Circle.
+Application forms and additional information about the Honors Program can be found in West Hall 120 (Office of the Dean of the College of Arts and Sciences) and at the VSU Honors House, 2 Brookwood Circle.

-ACADEMIC PROBATION AND SUSPENSION
+ACADEMIC PROBATION, AND SUSPENSION